Starting a Business

-- Please be aware that there are FOUR different levels of government that can affect businesses in South Carolina: federal, state, county, and city/town.
+- Please be aware that FOUR different levels of government can affect businesses in South Carolina: federal, state, county, and city/town.
 Each level of government will have its own requirements for businesses to operate.

-- Please be sure to check with each city or county that your business will either be located in or do business in to see what their business requirements are.
+- Please be sure to check with each city and county that your business will either be located in or do business in to see what their business requirements are.

-- Nearly all cities in SC and 9 of 46 counties in SC require businesses either located in or doing business in their jurisdiction to have a business license.
-(No, there is not one business license that covers the entire state.)
-(These nine counties include: Beaufort, Charleston, Dorchester, Horry, Jasper, Marion, Orangeburg, Richland, and Sumter Counties.)
+- Nearly all cities in SC and nine of 46 counties in SC require businesses either located in or doing business in their jurisdiction to have a business license.
+(No, there is not a business license that covers the entire state.)
+The nine counties include: Beaufort, Charleston, Dorchester, Horry, Jasper, Marion, Orangeburg, Richland, and Sumter counties.

 Critical Steps to Consider

-To help your business started out on the right foot, there are several critical steps that you should go through before starting your business.
+To help your business get started on the right foot, there are several critical steps that you should go through before starting your business.
 These steps are described below.

 1. GET MORE INFORMATION!
 This is so important.
 The more you learn beforehand, the more equipped you will be to address the many issues that will inevitably arise.
 Some of the available resources include: